euiyounghwang/ELK_Stack_Repo/upgrade-script/nodejs/README.md

 ## NodeJS Setup
 - This command should display the installed Node.js version, confirming a successful installation.: `node -v`
-- This command should display the installed npm version.: `npm -v` (Optional) Initialize a Node.js Project:
+- This command should display the installed npm(Node Package Manager) version.: `npm -v` (Optional) Initialize a Node.js Project:
 - Create a new directory for your project.
 - Navigate into that directory in your terminal.
-- Run the following command to initialize a new Node.js project: : `npm init`
+- Run the following command to initialize a new Node.js project: : `npm init` or `npm init -y`
 - (Optional) Install Packages: Once your project is initialized, you can install additional packages using npm.
 For example, to install Express.js: `npm install express`

 ## NodeJS Run